su8/pinky-bar/README.md

 The pci and sensors configure options will be discarded in \*BSD.
 If you supplied **--with-alsa** and **--with-oss** or used the port package with the ncurses dialogue, alsa will have higher precedence over OSS.
 By default the port package will have OSS selected and alsa unselected.

 Affects only linux, **--with-pci** and or **--with-sensors** will substitute -O0 flag to mitigate bugs in GCC caused by -O2 optimizations. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
 So don't be shocked to find out that **--without-pci --without-sensors** will cause the compiled binary to double it's size.
 If things doesn't improve with upcomining GCC releases I will temporary drop -O2.

+Affects only linux users with wifi/wireless chipsets, run `lsmod|grep 802` and see whether your chipset uses cfg80211/mac80211.
+If that's so you can rely on libnl and enable **--with-libnl** configure options, otherwise your chipset probably still uses we/wext, so type **--without-libnl**.

 ---